LibreWulf/fullmoon/README.md

 * Script registers with Weechat
 * Configurable settings
 * /moon command - shows the moon illumination for a given date
+* /sunset - show sunset times for given date

 Yet to come:
-* /sunrise and /sunset - show sunrise/set times for given date
 * Timing code that does things at sunset if sufficient moon illumination